Z2 Topological insulator of ultra cold atoms in bichromatic optical lattices: Model system

-In order to examine the robustness of the $\mathbb{Z}_{2}$ topological insulator to strong perturbations that breaks the inversion symmetry in the lattice, we introduce bichromatic deformations.
+In order to examine the robustness of the $\mathbb{Z}_{2}$ topological insulator to strong perturbations we introduce bichromatic deformations.
 For simplicity, we do not change the angular orientation of the lattice so that the angular variable $\theta$ is not affected by the deformation.
-This can be accomplished by not deforming the element introduced in Eq.~\ref{eq:thetaTerm}.
-In addition, we do not deform the first component in the element Eq.~\ref{eq:dipoleElement}.
+This can be accomplished by not deforming the element introduced in Eq.~(\ref{eq:thetaTerm}).
+In addition, we do not deform the first component in the element Eq.~(\ref{eq:dipoleElement}).
 The $\delta$ dependent component plays the role of the spin orbit coupling to hybridize the lower bands of the two optical flux lattices.
 We choose not to perturb this essential process that mixes these bands with the non-trivial Chern numbers.

 The bichromatic deformation is introduced in the remaining two terms such that